relay-tools/react-relay-network-layer/README.md

 ==========================

-The `ReactRelayNetworkLayer` is a [Relay Network Layer](https://facebook.github.io/relay/docs/guides-network-layer.html) with query batching and middleware support:
+The `ReactRelayNetworkLayer` is a [Relay Network Layer](https://facebook.github.io/relay/docs/guides-network-layer.html) with query batching and middleware support.

+Available middlewares:
 - **auth** - for adding auth token, and refreshing it if gets 401 response from server.
 - **url** - for manipulating fetch `url` on fly via thunk
 - **logger** - for logging requests and responses
 - **perf** - simple time measure for network request

-The main purpose is allowing change requests on fly via middlewares.
+The main purpose is allowing patch requests on fly via middlewares.

 Installation
 ============